vespazwan/WooCommerce_Plugin/README.md

 1. Download or clone this repository.

+2. Extract the downloaded repository.

 2. Now, login to your Wordpress WooCommerce backend dashboard, Navigate to Plugins menu.

 3. Click on the Add New plugin.
-Then, install the plugin using the woocommerce-molpay.zip file in the distribution folder.
+Then, install the plugin using the woocommerce-molpay.zip file under distribution folder from the downloaded repository.

 4. Once the plugin finish installing, Actived it.